-Representatives from affected industries can carry your messages forward - tap into their input and influence
+Industries can carry your messages forward - tap into their input and influence

-Individuals who have investments to protect need meaningful information about how risky it can be to take chances when it comes to flooding, especially if they live or work near a levee.
-After all, no levee provides full protection from flooding; they help reduce the risk.
-They also need to know that flood insurance can be quite affordable, especially when compared to the financial burden of repairs or rebuilding if a flood strikes.
-Providing the public with messages and materials that stress both risks and available cost-saving flood insurance options will make the flood insurance requirement more palatable.
+Individuals who own homes and businesses have made large investments in these properties.
+They need meaningful information about how risky it can be to take chances when it comes to flooding, especially if they live or work near a levee.
+After all, no levee can fully reduce the risk from flooding.
+Residents and business owners also need to know that flood insurance can be quite affordable, especially when compared to the financial burden of repairs or rebuilding if a flood strikes.
+Providing the public with messages and materials that stress both the risks and the cost-saving flood insurance options that are available will make the flood insurance requirement more palatable.

 Influencing behavior requires frequency, not just reach - make sure you communicate often with all audiences

-Answers to the most Frequently Asked Questions are provided for the following user groups: homeowners, engineers, surveyors and architects, insurance professionals and lenders and floodplain managers.
+Answers to the most Frequently Asked Questions are provided for the following user groups: homeowners, engineers, surveyors and architects, insurance professionals and lenders, and floodplain managers.

-- Call (1-877) FEMA MAP (1-877-336-2627) Monday through Friday, 8:00 am through 6:30 pm (Eastern Time)
+- Call 1-877-FEMA MAP (1-877-336-2627), Monday through Friday, 8:00 am through 6:30 pm (Eastern Time)

 - Email the FMIX

-- Chat with a Map Specialist Monday through Friday, 9:00 am to 5:00 pm (Eastern Time)
+- Chat with a Map Specialist, Monday through Friday, 9:00 am to 5:00 pm (Eastern Time)

 Subscribe to receive flood hazard mapping updates via email.